dfoley84/dfoley84/README.md

 # Hi there 👋

-#### I am Site Reliability Engineer leaning towards the reduction of toil with the help of Automation
+#### I am a Site Reliability Engineer leaning towards the reduction of toil with the help of Automation.
 <!--
 **dfoley84/dfoley84** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.